WarrenU/datacapture/README.md

 - #4
 Activate the virtual environment
 `. /venv/bin/activate`
+Note: when done with looking at the project, remember to deactive your virtual environment:
+`deactive`

  - #5 In your terminal (in your datacapture directory), run:
 `python main.py`